 For those who want to enjoy the river but want to make an easier time of it, enjoy the picnic tables at the park and short nature trails, some paved, that also have spectacular views of the river.
 Call the county at (772) 288-5690 for a camping permit and more information about park activities, including inline skating and softball.
 Canoe and kayak concessions are nearby.

-On the east side of the South Fork, the Atlantic Ridge Preserve State Park is scheduled to open soon and provide a number of recreational opportunities.
+On the east side of the South Fork is Atlantic Ridge Preserve State Park, which provides a number of recreational opportunities.
 Hiking, bicycling and equestrian use are planned.
 Pine flatwoods and marshes create an exceptionally diverse landscape.

 Call Jonathan Dickinson State Park at (772) 546-2771 for more information on the opening, planned activities and directions, or visit www.floridastateparks.org.